-Step Action Tap the back button to ← High Glucose Alarm 4 High Glucose Alarm High Glucose Alarm return to the main alarm When plucase poes above settings screen.
-250 mg/dL > as C Override Do Not Disturb Override Do Not Disturb (Example screen (Example screen displayed displayed for iPhone) for Android Phone)
+Tap the back button to return to the main alarm settings screen.

+(Example screen displayed for Android Phone)

 Signal Loss Alarm

 Step Action 1 If the alarm is on, you will be notified when your Sensor has not communicated with the App for 20 minutes and you are not receiving glucose readings, Urgent Low, Low, or High Glucose Alarms.
 Tap the slider to turn the alarm off.
 2 Choose the sound for this alarm.
 Tap SAVE .
 3 Override Do Not Disturb for the alarm is on by default.
 Keep Override Do Not Disturb ON if you want the alarm to play a sound and appear on the lock screen even if your phone is muted or Do Not Disturb is on.
 The alarm vibration will match your phone setting.
 You won't hear a sound if you have turned on Silent Mode.